 When to Call

-• If your drain is accidentally pulled out, cover it with gauze and call.
+• If your drain is accidentally pulled out, cover the site with gauze and then call

 Who to Call